amygdala/code-snippets/ml/census_train_and_eval/README.md

   return tf.estimator.export.ServingInputReceiver(inputs, inputs)
 ```

-Then, we define an [Exporter](https://www.tensorflow.org/api_docs/python/tf/estimator/FinalExporter) in terms of that serving input function, and pass the `EvalSpec` constructor a list of exporters.
+Then, we define an [Exporter](https://www.tensorflow.org/api_docs/python/tf/estimator/Exporter) in terms of that serving input function, and pass the `EvalSpec` constructor a list of exporters.

+Here, we're using
+the [`FinalExporter`](https://www.tensorflow.org/api_docs/python/tf/estimator/FinalExporter).
+This class performs a single export at the end of training.
+This is in contrast to
+[`LatestExporter`](https://www.tensorflow.org/api_docs/python/tf/estimator/LatestExporter), which does regular exports and retains the last `N`.
 (We're just using one exporter here, but if you define multiple exporters, training will result in multiple saved models).

 ```python